Shaza-Safi/Election_Analysis/README.md

 ## Election Audit Summary:
-After looking at the outcomes of the election audit and how using Python to pull and process data to give reliable outcomes in a tabulated form i must say it is a very efficient, relaiable and defintely recommendable tool to be used for analysis.
+After looking at the outcomes of the election audit and how using Python to pull and process data to give reliable outcomes in a tabulated form i must say it is a very efficient, reliable and defintely recommendable tool to be used for analysis.
 I must also say that we can use this script in other election audits with two recommended modifications as follows:
 - Results to show the candidate with the most votes in each county.
 I would creat a new variable for candidates of each county and do a loop on it.
 - Consolidate the print command to have both the candidate and the county and edit the script accordingly.